StefanIvemo/stefanivemo.github.io/_posts/2021-01-16-Bicep PowerShell Module.md

 Here´s how you can decompile all `.json` files in a directory.

-You have a directory with multiple ARM Templates.
+We have a directory with multiple ARM Templates in it.

 {% highlight powershell %}
 Get-ChildItem -Path 'C:\ARMTemplates\'